 I'm an avid reader of hard sci-fi novels, especially Arthur C. Clarke and Stephen Baxter.

-I like working on cars and motorcycles.
-I ride a Kawasaki ZZR600.
+I like working on and driving cars and motorcycles.
+I

 I'm into traveling.
 My next target is either Istanbul or Scandinavia.
 I speak Japanese (I lived in Tokyo a while) and I'd like to learn a European language.